seancfoley/IPAddress/ipaddress.md

 ```
 The two tries illustrate how the two partitions differ.

 &#8203;
+## IP Address Collections

+A collection of IP addresses is more expansive and encompassing than a single subnet or sequential range, and can represent any arbitrary set of IP addresses.

+While it is possible to maintain collections of individual IP addresses using the Java Collections types,
+storing addresses individually is not efficient in terms of performance or memory.

+Instances of `IPAddressCollection` are more efficient, backed by prefix blocks or sequential ranges, storing addresses into the minimal number of prefix blocks or sequential ranges possible.

+The library contains two options for maintaining space-efficient and performance-optimized collections of IP addresses, `IPAddressSeqRangeList` and `IPAddressContainmentTrie`.

+`IPAddressSeqRangeList` is backed by an array of sequential ranges.  `IPAddressContainmentTrie` is backed by a trie of CIDR prefix blocks.
+Both offer binary search for containment queries.
+Whether one is better than the other may depend on the data set or the underlying processor, or whether you may need additional operations that are specific to one collection or the other.
+In particular, `IPAddressSeqRangeList` is likely to offer better cache coherency in CPU processors, which may result in better overall performance in searching.
+However, when dealing with CIDR prefix blocks as your input and output, it may be more efficient to go with IPAddressContainmentTrie since the elements in the collection are also stored as prefix blocks, requiring little to no conversion when adding or removing.

+Both collection options change shape internally as addresses are added and removed, and for this reason they do not allow direct access to the backing list or the backing trie.
+The backing data structures change shape so that they always contain the minimal number of sequential ranges or prefix blocks to represent the collection of addresses.

+When adding to either collection option, whether adding an IP address, subnet, or sequential range, the argument is converted to the data types used by the collection's backing data structure.
+So, in particular, unlike address tries, which require that callers convert to prefix blocks or individual address first, the containment trie does this conversion for you, allowing an argument to be an address, subnet, or range of any shape.

+Containment tries also differ from regular address tries in that the elements of containment tries are the individual addresses.
+With address tries, the elements are both prefix blocks and individual addresses.
+In an address trie, an individual address might be added individually to the trie, while it can also exist in the trie as part of an added subnet, at the same time.
+With a containment trie, that is not the case.
+Any address element might not remain in the same block in the backing trie as it changes shape, but there will always be at most one block or address holding that address element.

+Another difference between address tries and containment tries is that when producing a string of an address trie, the counts associated with each node are the added node counts, because the elements are the added nodes which represent either prefix blocks or individual addresses, while in a containment trie the counts associated with each node are the address counts, because the elements are the individual addresses contained in any prefix block or individual address that is part of the backing trie.

+Both collection options implement the interface `IPAddressCollection`.  `IPAddressSeqRangeList` offers a number of additional operations such as intersect, or quick retrieval of addresses by index.
+In fact, you can do set arithmetic with `IPAddressSeqRangeList` quite easily, and you can choose to do so either by operating on an instance in place, or by producing new lists with each operation.
+For instance, see the [example illustrating De Morgan's laws of set theory](https://github.com/seancfoley/IPAddress/wiki/Code-Examples-3:-Subnetting-and-Other-Subnet-Operations#de-morgans-laws-of-set-theory).

+Equality of an `IPAddressCollection` instance with another instance of `IPAddressCollection` is determined by the contents of the collections.
+They are equal if the collections contain the same set of individual addresses.

+&#8203;
+#### IP Address Aggregations

+The IPAddressAggregation interface represents all types that can represent a multitude of individual addresses.
+This includes subnets (`IPAddress`), sequential ranges (`IPAddressSeqRange`), and address collections (`IPAddressSeqRangeList` and `IPAddressContainmentTrie`).

+&#8203;
 ## IP Address Operations

 Here we summarize the operations on IP Addresses, Subnets, and Sequential Ranges.
 Many of these operations are also available on other address items, such as sections and segments.

-We start with the more general operations, those that do not involve prefixes, prefix blocks, or segment blocks, followed by operations involving prefixes and prefix blocks, and the operations involving segment blocks.
+We start with the more general operations, those that do not involve prefixes, prefix blocks, or segment blocks, followed by operations involving prefixes and prefix blocks, followed the operations involving segment blocks.
 Segment block subnets are those subnets which have value ranges by segment.
 Prefix blocks are subnets that have a value range corresponding to a specified prefix length, the subnet containing the full block of addresses according to that prefix.

 &#8203;